-Over the last few years, we have been commission for a two studies on the safety of hormonal contraceptives.
+Over the last few years, we have been commissioned for a two studies on the safety of hormonal contraceptives.
 One study, the Real Risk project, ended early due to a loss of funding.
 As a result, Phase 2 data were never analyzed.
 (We decided to continue collecting data in the hopes of finding funding to complete the study at some point.
 We haven’t found the funding yet.)
 Nevertheless, we learned a lot and what we learned should be public.
 Slowly, some of that information is making its way into blog posts.

-Below is a portion of the final report, covering the history of the pill, a sort of ‘what they knew when’ of side effects.
+Below is a portion of the final report covering the history of the pill, a sort of ‘what they knew when’ of side effects.
 Looking back at the history of the development of the pill and other forms of hormonal contraception, it becomes clear that the health and safety of the female population was not a primary objective.
 Indeed, more often than not, the serious side effects were ignored, particularly in the US, setting the precedent for the almost total acceptance of the drug’s safety that we see today.
 As a woman who used hormonal birth control and developed many of the side effects noted by early researchers, side effects that were ignored by my physicians, reading this is eye-opening.
-If I had known then what I know now, I would have never used this drug.
+If I had known then what I know now I would have never used this drug.

 The History of Birth Control Induced Side Effects